PeterNaydenov/dt-toolbox/README.md

 ## Description

-DT-Toolbox is created to simplify the work with deep nested javascript objects.
-The library was created as an immutable data-storage(dt-object), internally based on data-model called `DT-model`.
+DT-Toolbox is a tool, created to simplify the work with deep nested javascript objects.
+The library creates an immutable data-storage(dt-object).
+Storage data representation is based on data-model called `DT-model`.

  ## What is DT-model?
 It's an internal 'dt-object' data description.
 Data is an array of lines where each line has 4 components: